-Red Wine Hot Chocolate Is Our New Must-Have Winter Drink
+A Surprising (And Adult!)
+Twist On Hot Chocolate

 Once the hot chocolate was ready, we took it off the stove, poured in the red wine (we recommend a cup of wine per three cups of milk) and whisked the dark brown liquid until it was lump-free.
 We doled it out to Chatelaine staffers for a taste test.
 The response was unanimous: It was delicious.

 While you could definitely taste the booze, the wine offered a subtle fruitiness and brightened up the otherwise rich and decadent drink.
 And just as red wine and hot chocolate go hand-in-hand, this beverage is the perfect partner for a Netflix marathon.
-(I’d recommend sipping it to deal with whatever the new season of Black Mirror has in store for us — season four is out on Dec.
-29.)
 You also couldn’t go wrong serving it après ski (or après-shovelling).

-The verdict?
-Red wine hot chocolate delivers cozy comfort balanced by an undercurrent of fruity, full flavours (without being too boozy), so start heating up a pot and say hello to your new favourite wintertime drink.
+It delivers cozy comfort balanced by an undercurrent of fruity, full flavours (without being too boozy), so start heating up a pot and say hello to your new favourite wintertime drink.